 You cannot relax at Patong beach.
-This is one of the noisier Phuket Beaches you will find and probably experience.
+This is one of the noisier beaches in Phuket you will find and probably experience.

 It is non-stop morning to night, Jet’s Ski’s, Parasailing, banana boat rides, beach vendors, massage, and just about anything else you can think of you will find right here.
 Patong is most popular with young people who visit the beach clubs along the beach and the infamous Bangla road as soon as it gets dark.
 You will see families and older people on the beach but the age group here is definitely sub 45.
 During the High Season once or twice a week there will be a massive cruise ship delivering a day-tripper from Singapore and around the World.

 The beach is lined with bars, restaurants and shops.
 The water here can be a little rough during the monsoon season but it’s still popular for swimming because of its beautiful turquoise colour.
-Patong Beach has been voted as one best beaches in Asia by CNN Traveler Magazine.
+Patong Beach has been voted as one best beach destinations in Asia by CNN Traveler Magazine.

 There is a huge Shopping mall here with many great and affordable restaurants, good international cuisine, world-famous hotel chains, a bumpy nightlife, and an elongated beach with a sunset every evening.
 Read more about Patong Beach HERE